 If the well-established trees on your property are native to the area or are well suited to the local climate, there is very little weekly or monthly maintenance involved in keeping them healthy.
 However, the application of mulch and fertilizer can play a role in the health of a mature tree; sometimes, that effect is harmful rather than beneficial.

-Need to find a pro for your tree project?Find Pros
+Ready to start your tree project?Find Pros

 The placement of mulch at the base of a tree can be both beneficial and beautiful.
 Particularly when dealing with non-native trees and during seasons of abnormal weather activity, he addition of mulch keeps the ground around a tree’s roots wet for a longer period of time after water or rain, which promotes growth no matter how old the tree is.
 Mulch should not cover any part of the tree’s trunk, however, as excess moisture there could lead to decay.
 Though fertilizer may be a benefit to mature trees in specific circumstances, it is the application of lawn fertilizer that has the most dramatic effect on established trees.
 It is important to remember that a mature tree’s roots often extend much farther than its branches.
 Putting fertilizer on a lawn may affect the tree, even if it looks like there is enough distance between it and the point of application.
 If your tree is already growing well, the application of fertilizer might be detrimental.